norlab/LIS-546-SPR2021/content/linked-data.md

 All of this semantic meaning is achieved through the use of JSON-LD and Schema.org.

-### ID
+### ID or `@ID`
 In a linked data paradigm every factual statement is made up of resources, and in order to resolve or find those resources we need an identifier which uniquely picks out that the information about that resource.

-The ID or `@ID` tag in JSON-LD then is simply the syntax that is used to uniquely identify things that are being described in the data.
-Practically, this differs only slightly from the `@Context`which is used to pull in an existing schema and name attributes.
+The `@ID` tag in JSON-LD then is simply the syntax that is used to uniquely identify things that are being described in the data.
+Practically, this differs only slightly from the `@Context` which is used to pull in an existing schema and name attributes.
 With `@ID` we can instead use the namespaces to identify our objects.

 Here is a JSON-LD encoding of the same factual information as our previous example.